 - What if the current companies and developers working on Blockstack disappear, would the network keep running?

-Who should build on Blockstack?
+Who should build with the Blockstack Platform?

 What is a “serverless” app?